Tutorial: Part 1¶

 Now let's see how the tutorial project would be created from scratch.

-Step 1: Define the project in project.yaml
+Step 1: Define The Project In project.yaml

 ¶